Sukruthi-C/RL-for-Super-Mario/README.md

 # RL-for-Super-Mario
-This project focuses on using reinforcement learning to train the system to play Mario game.
+## Description
+This project demonstrates the application of reinforcement learning (RL) to play the Super Mario Bros game using the Proximal Policy Optimization (PPO) algorithm.
+The game environment is pre-processed by converting images to grayscale and stacking multiple frames to capture the trajectory and velocity of Mario and his enemies.
+This helps reduce the computational load and provides a temporal dimension to the state inputs for better learning.